Herb Brooks Arena

-Herb Brooks Arena is a multi-purpose arena in Lake Placid, New York.
-This surface, along with the USA Rink, was built for the 1980 Winter Olympics.
+Herb Brooks Arena is a multi-purpose arena at the Olympic Center in Lake Placid, New York.
+The arena, along with the USA Rink, was built for the 1980 Winter Olympics.

-About
+History

 The arena hosted various events during the 1980 Winter Olympics, most famously the ice hockey tournament that saw the United States' 4–3 victory over the Soviet Union, the game commonly referred to as the Miracle on Ice.
 In 2005, to commemorate the 25th anniversary of the American victory, the arena was named after the late Herb Brooks, who coached the American team during the 1980 Olympics.
 Other events the arena hosted during the 1980 games include figure skating events and the closing ceremony.

 The arena has been used several times for college hockey championships in the United States.
 It hosted the 1984 and 1988 men's NCAA Men's Ice Hockey Championship, commonly referred to as the Frozen Four.
 The arena has hosted the NCAA Women's Ice Hockey Championship as well, in 2007.
 From 1993 to 2002, the arena annually hosted the ECAC Hockey League's championships every March.
 The ECAC announced in July 2012 that the league would again crown its champion in Herb Brooks Arena for the 2013–14, 2014–15, and 2015–16 seasons.
 In March 2016 the contract was extended for another three years through the 2019 ECAC tournament.
+The 2020 ECAC tournament, planned for the Arena, was cancelled due to the COVID-19 pandemic and the 2021 edition was held at People's United Center before the ECAC tournament returned to Herb Brooks Arena beginning in 2021.

 The Glens Falls-based Adirondack Thunder ice hockey team have used the arena for a few games because of high school basketball championship games being held at the Glens Falls Civic Center.

 Over a two-week period in late January through early February 2021, the National Women's Hockey League held its 2020–21 season at the arena in an isolation bubble due to the COVID-19 pandemic.